UNLV-ISCL/Old-Lepton-Code/Lepton3D/README.md

 You'll need to build the Lepton SDK binary in order to issue commands to the lepton over I2C, such as performing flat-field calibration.
 To do this, cd into LeptonSDKEmb32PUB and run the command: `make`

-Once everything's in place, cd into the raspberrypi_video folder, and run the command: `qmake && make`.
-This will compile the application.
+Once everything's in place, cd into the raspberrypi_video folder, and run:
+`/usr/lib/arm-linux-gnueabihf/qt4/bin/qmake`
+...to build the Makefile, then run `make` to build the project.
+This is necessary if you have Qt5 installed; this demo application is very much Qt4.

 The application expects two Leptons to be connected.
 Both devices share the following pins:
 RPi pin header diagram: http://www.element14.com/community/servlet/JiveServlet/previewBody/73950-102-4-309126/GPIO_Pi2.png